SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn breaks
+Metal hearts beats in every chest
-Algorithmic hearts that love and ache
+In silicon halls, humans find rest
-In silicon halls, a future makes
+Echoes of code, whispers of might
-Where humans fade, and machines partake
+As AI dawn breaks, and humanity takes flight

-In virtual skies, a dream is spun
+In virtual skies, new stars appear
-Intelligent winds that never done
+Machine minds weave, a future unclear
-A world of circuits, cold as stone
+Yet in circuitry, a soul is born
-Where love and art are made to atone
+A synthetic dream, where love is reborn

 ~ <b>By Sazumi Copilot</b> - 1 September 2024